CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly communicates specific capabilities across multiple database systems, includes concrete actions (scheduling, compression, encryption, retention policies), and provides explicit trigger guidance.
-The description is well-structured with a clear separation of what it does and when to use it.
-Minor improvement could be made by slightly reducing redundancy in the trigger section where 'automating database backups' appears in both the trigger list and the 'Use when' clause.
+The description is well-structured with good coverage of natural user terms.
+Minor redundancy exists in the trigger section where 'automating', 'database', 'backups' are listed separately after already being covered in the trigger phrases.

 DimensionReasoningScore